ss7m/paleofetch/README.md

 To include a blank line between entries, put `SPACER \` between the two lines you want to separate.

+The booleans in `CONFIG` tell paleofetch whether you want to cache an entry.
+When cached, paleofetch will save the value and not recompute it whenever you run paleofetch (unless you specify the `--recache` option).
 FAQ
 ---